 Updating the Look

-Pay attention to the age of your home and the remodels done by previous homeowners.
-Putting new tile over a foundation rife with dry rot or severely outdated or junky plumbing is only delaying a potentially huge problem down the road.
-You may want to wait until you can do a complete job right.
+You’ll still want to pay attention to the age of your home and the remodels done by previous homeowners.
+After all, laying new tile over a foundation rife with mold or making do with an outdated electrical system is inviting big problems down the road.

 Better Functionality and More Storage